EXPERIENCE

 Irish Heritage of Rideau Lakes

-With St. Patrick’s Day around the corner, thoughts are turning to all things Irish.
-But did you know that the Rideau Lakes community is awash in Irish heritage?
-Not only did Irish workers risk their lives to build the Rideau Canal, but Irish immigrants started settling here to farm, labour, worship and build communities more than two centuries ago.
+Did you know that the Rideau Lakes community is awash in Irish heritage?
+Not only did Irish workers risk their lives to build the Rideau Canal, but Irish immigrants settled here more than two centuries ago to farm, labour, worship and build communities.

-This Irish heritage is honoured with historical sites throughout the region.
-Read on to plan a visit to seasonal landmarks that recall the Irish Heritage in Rideau Lakes.
+This Irish heritage is honoured with historical sites and still tangible with lasting buildings and traditions throughout the region.
+Plan a visit to landmarks that recall Irish Heritage in Rideau Lakes!

 Mission on the Mountain